reskillamericans/website/content/_index.md

 ## Learning Tracks

-We have two tracks to choose from: a Full-Stack Web Development Course, and a Product Designer UI/UX course.
+No prior experience is required for our seven-month course.

-Our seven-month course is project-based with hands-on learning and weekly mentorship.
+Choose a track below and receive project-based, hands-on learning and weekly mentorship.

-<a class="button-like " href="/learn-more">Learn More</a>

 {{% /section %}}

-{{% section wrapped-boxes overlap %}}
+{{% section contrast wrapped-boxes overlap %}}

 {{% image-box alt="Drawing of a developer working on a laptop and phone"
     src="code-fe.png" %}}

 ## Full Stack Web<br>Development {#full-stack}

-We will start from the basics of web development: HTML and CSS.
-Then we will move into JavaScript as used in the browser, and then on the server.
+- We start with the basics: HTML and CSS, then take a deep-dive into JavaScript.

-No prior experience is needed as we will begin with the basics and progress until you are able to develop complete web sites and applications on your own.
+- By the end of the program, you will be able to develop web sites and applications on your own.

 {{% /image-box %}}